Seeking professional help for mental health

 Where to seek help

-Seeking help could involve talking to your general practitioner (GP).
+Seeking help could involve talking to your general practitioner, often called a GP.
 If you don’t have a GP you can search for one using the service finder on the healthdirect website.

-- suggest a mental health treatment plan if you have a diagnosed mental illness, such as depression or anxiety
+• suggest a mental health treatment plan if you have a diagnosed mental health disorder

-- refer you to see a mental health professional such as a counsellor, psychologist or psychiatrist
+• refer you to see a mental health professional such as a clinical or registered psychologist, eligible occupational therapist or eligible social worker

 Find out more about mental health professionals on the healthdirect website.